RayDeeUx/menuloop_randomizer/about.md

 # Notes

-- The song changes every time you restart the game, so you will not get another song every time you go back to the menu.
 - In the future i'll add a setting to toggle between using NG songs or your own songs.

 # Thanks to!